bmuschko/gradle-clover-plugin/README.md

             // if the javac executable used by ant should be the same as the one used elsewhere. executable = file('/usr/local/java/jdk1.8.0_05')
+            // used to add debug information for Spring applications debug = true
+            additionalArgs = '-parameters'
         }

         contexts {